 - A garden designer is hired to plan an elaborate and expensive garden.
 Within a year of the garden being built, most of the plants are dead.
 The garden owner alleges the plants were not suitable for the soil and sun aspect.

-A person or business that provides professional advice, knowledge, skills or services needs professional liability insurance as part of their business insurance package.
+Generally speaking, a person or business that provides professional advice, knowledge, skills or services might need professional indemnity insurance, also known as professional liability insurance, as part of their business insurance package.
 It will protect against legal defence costs and compensation payments to clients if you're taken to court for making a mistake, giving poor advice, being negligent, etc.

-Some professional bodies and regulators legally require members to hold professional indemnity insurance due to the inherent risks of a certain profession.
-For example:
+- Some professional bodies and regulators legally require members to hold professional indemnity insurance due to the inherent risks of a certain profession.

 Professions that probably need professional liability insurance